TNS Expands Presence in the U.S. with New Store at Brickell City Center in Miami and Collection for the Holiday Season

 The Brickell store opening will coincide with the launch of TNS’s new collection, specially designed for the year’s special occasions.
 This collection includes pieces that blend practicality with style, ideal for those who want to look their best in any setting.
 TNS’s versatile clothing allows wearers to effortlessly transition from casual to elegant, a quality that has captured the interest of young adults and teenagers across the Atlantic.

-The new collection is inspired by five main themes: Glam Nights, a sophisticated mix of lace, animal prints, furry textures, and leather, perfect for evening occasions.
-Artisan highlights handcrafted pieces with weaving, embroidery, and craft techniques, celebrating artisanship and manual work.
-Romantic Resort features feminine, summer-ready designs in linen with romantic prints, perfect for seasonal getaways.
-Eclectic offers a trendy selection with rugby sweatshirts, polo collars, and layered looks, ideal for those who love modern and dynamic styles.
-Lastly, Double Denim explores the full potential of denim for those seeking a complete look.
+The new collection is inspired by five main themes: Glam Nights, a sophisticated mix of lace, animal prints and furry textures, perfect for evening occasions.
+Artisan, defined as garments that highlight fabrics, embroidery and craft techniques, celebrating craftsmanship and manual work.
+Romantic Resort, which includes feminine and summery designs in linen with romantic prints, ideal for seasonal getaways.
+Eclectic, A trendy proposal with rugby sweatshirts, polo-style collars and superimposed layers, designed for those who love the modern and dynamic style.
+And lastly, Double Denim, Looks that explore the possibilities of denim in all its splendor, perfect for those looking for a complete look.

 This new store and collection reflect TNS’s commitment to delivering fresh, high-quality youth fashion in the United States.
-Since opening its first Florida store, TNS has gained popularity for its innovative approach and pieces adaptable to any occasion, setting fashion trends with a unique Colombian touch.
+Since opening its first Florida store in Dadeland Mall, TNS has gained popularity for its innovative approach and pieces adaptable to any occasion, setting fashion trends with a unique Colombian touch.

-The entire new TNS collection will be available both in physical stores and online at www.tns.us
+The entire new TNS collection will be available both online at www.tns.us and on our three flag stores at Dadeland Mall, Sawgrass Mall, and the brand new store at Brickell City Center.

 About TNS